 A commercial digital display is designed to run continuously, whereas a consumer-grade display is designed to work for a few hours a day.
 Remember, most digital signage campaigns run 24/7 and need to be powered by hardware that can continuously run, nonstop.

 All digital signage displays should have HDMI ports these days.
 It’s possible to set up a digital signage system using older displays that only support VGA or DVI.
-However, we strongly suggest only using digital signage displays that support HDMI.
-Displays that use HDMI will produce a more crisp and clean looking picture.
+However, we strongly suggest only using digital signs that support HDMI.
+Displays that use HDMI will produce a crisper and cleaner-looking picture.
 Additionally, it will be difficult to find a digital signage media player that can output video in anything other than HDMI.

-Weight is the most overlooked specification when choosing a digital signage display.
+Weight is the most overlooked specification when choosing commercial displays with seamless integration.
 It’s easy to be swayed by performance features such as resolution and backlighting technology, but a heavy display can easily put the brakes on your installation process.

 Choosing the perfect size for your display is an important consideration and something that needs special attention.
 Where you plan on putting your display (or displays) will determine what size you can buy.

-There are three common resolutions available for digital signage displays:
+There are three common resolutions available for displays:

 - 1080 - 1,080 pixels by 1,920 pixels (2,073,600 pixels)